k2view-academy/K2View-Academy/articles/03_logical_units/09_add_table_to_a_schema.md

 <studio>

 While using one of the first three methods, the tables are also created in Fabric LU and then added to the schema.
-The last one enables adding an existing LU table, which is not in use in the schema.
+The forth method enables adding an existing LU table, which is not in use in the schema.

 1. Use the [Auto Discovery Wizard](/articles/03_logical_units/06_auto_discovery_wizard.md) for creating tables and their populations, and adding them to the LU schema.